Miss Tamsin Cocks

 In EYFS the children are preparing for their reading readiness by being surrounded by vocabulary, ranging from learning to read their names to having every part of the classroom labelled.

-We teach phonics and introduce the children to the first 100 High Frequency Words which are all on display around the classroom.
-When the children have learnt enough sounds and are able to blend some simple CVC words together they will then start taking the first stage of reading books home.
+We teach Read Write Inc phonics from the first week of their schooling as we see the importance in early reading for their development.
+When the children have learnt enough sounds and are able to blend some simple CVC words together they will then start taking the first Ditty stage of reading books home.

 In Key Stage One children are provided daily taught phonics lessons.
 These lessons give children the opportunity to learn and practise the phonics that will support them with the building blocks for reading and writing.

-In Years 2-6 children experience taught reading sessions, three times a week.
+In Years 3-6 children experience taught reading sessions, three times a week through 'Novel Study'.
 The purpose of these sessions is: